 Sony's ZV-E10, a6400 and a6700 explain the creator side of the market.
 These cameras are not only bought by traditional photographers.
 They are bought by people making YouTube videos, TikToks, travel clips, product reels and family work where autofocus, flip screens, small lenses and simple audio matter.

 Fujifilm's X-T30 III belongs to a third lane: compact, stylish, stills-friendly and emotionally closer to the retro-camera trend.
-That matters because camera buying in 2026 is not only rational.
-People want a tool that feels different from a phone.
+Camera buying in 2026 is not only rational; people also want a tool that feels different from a phone.

 The stand I would build